 dvcrn Posted January 6, 2016 Author Share Posted January 6, 2016 Good to hear that I'm not the only one with this struggle.
 I was also favouring the aps-c option but am in need of a new camera and with all the push backs of the a6100 it is still not 100% sure if it will really come at the end of February.
 Also I really need a articulating screen and while there were some rumors that the new alpha will have one, most of them didn't mention it.
 What of course makes m43 attractive are all the great lenses.
 Coming from an a7s, I felt like in a candy store going to the market yesterday.
 Stuff like the 25mm f/0.95 is really damn impressive.
 In general, for every need there is already a lens which is sadly not the case with the e-mount.
 Though of course not sure if that is reason enough to set on a system which could be vastly underpowered against others in video.
 There's of course hope that the em1 will be a battleship and change everything once again, but that is unlikely.Maybe I will wait for the a6100 after all.
 Quote Link to comment Share on other sites More sharing options...

 Nick Hughes Posted January 6, 2016 Share Posted January 6, 2016 I am in the market for a new camera system.
 I was over-ambitious and started with a a7s (because it was shiny and new) which I realised I couldn't really use so I ditched it- Sony made huge improvements in video.
 The RX100 family has superb image quality and the inclusion of IBIS and LOG in most of their new cameras clearly show the direction Sony is going.
 Heck, according to rumors the a6100 (that could come at the end of February) will probably have 4k, IBIS, LOG and more!If you sold your a7s because you couldn't use it, it sounds like LOG shouldn't be a feature that really matters to you.
 I use Sony cameras a lot (a7s, a7sii, FS7), and while I love the possibilities they offer (log, great low-light, tons of features), they can be an absolute pain in the ass to use, whether its due to awful menus, poor ergonomics, short battery life, lack of customization, or whatever other weird Sony thing happens to be getting in the way of shooting.
 Whenever I use my own gear (GH4 + GX7), I always have a really nice shooting experience.
 Panasonic cameras and easy and enjoyable to use, and that's a big reason why I haven't invested into any Sony gear.
 I rent it when I need it.
 I only own one M43 lens, and that's so I can have a small lens with fast AF when I want to take low-profile stills.
 Otherwise, with a speedbooster and some moderately fast canon lenses, I'm able to get really good low light performance in most situations.
 If you use third-party lenses and adapters, then you'll only need to replace the adapters if/when you switch.
 So yes, I think M43 is definitely worth investing into, but it's certainly not the only option.
 It sounds like you've already got a grasp on the advantages of other systems.
 The only way you can learn whats best for you is to try all the options out.
 Renting is a great way to get a lot of experience with different cameras for relatively cheap.
-Xavier Plagaro Mussard and Lintelfilm 2 Quote Link to comment Share on other sites More sharing options...
+Lintelfilm and Xavier Plagaro Mussard 2 Quote Link to comment Share on other sites More sharing options...

 Lintelfilm Posted January 6, 2016 Share Posted January 6, 2016 Don't want to hijack this thread but I'm wondering if experienced MFT users could recommend the best native MFT lenses?
 Like Nick above, I shoot on a GH4 and BMPCC - each with their respective speed booster (Nikon mount in my case) and have only one MFT lens (the 25mm f/1.4 Leica) for stills and small form factor.
 Because I invested in Nikon mount lenses (prior to the EF Speed Boosters being released), I can't get image stabilisation without using MFT glass.
 I also quite like the idea of having a "small" lens kit.
 At the moment I'm thinking:12-35mm f/2.8 Panny35-100mm f/2.8 Panny25mm f/1.4 Leica (already own)45mm f/1.8 OlympusAs far as I can tell this list is my best option for: 1 all-rounder zoom, 1 long zoom, 1 fast normal prime and one fast portrait prime.
 I know ideally I'd have wider options for the BMPCC and GH4 in 4K mode, but for that I'll just use my Tokina 11-16mm with Speed Booster.
 I don't want to pay out my nose for the Leica 45mm 1.2 or 15mm 1.4, and I don't think I'd use the Olympus 75mm that often.Am I missing anything?
 Quote Link to comment Share on other sites More sharing options...